degencap777/spraoiAI/src/case-studies/ml-disability-group-benefits-carrier/index.md

 ## The Challenge

 > A multi-line insurance carrier pays approximately \$400M in annual disability
 > indemnity (STD and LTD).
-They were looking to bolster their claims
+The carrier was looking to bolster their claims
-> capabilities, and were looking to leverage their data to better advantage.
+> capability and leverage their data to better advantage.

 ## Solution